 Option 1 :

-As of January 1st 2021, the ‘Get My Payment” online tool page is still in the process of updating and there’s no way to update your banking information right now.
+The ‘Get My Payment” online tool page is up and running and there’s no way to update your banking information right now.

-The IRS will use your most recently filed tax return if you received a refund by direct deposit in 2018 or 2019.
+The IRS will likely use your most recently filed tax return if you received a refund by direct deposit in 2019 or 2020.
 If they do not have your banking information because you opted for a paper check or owed, you will receive a check or EIP card in the mail.

-Two other ways the IRS would have deteremined your banking information is if you registered your banking information for the first check through the IRS’ ‘Get My Payment’ online tool.
+Two other ways the IRS would have determined your banking information is if you registered your banking information for the first two stimulus payments through the IRS’ ‘Get My Payment’ online tool.

 Or you provided the IRS your banking information through the Non-Filer tool.